Mazi umntanakho – Know Your Child

 • Peer relationship challenges

-The traffic light system (green, amber, red) helps evaluators see at a glance where there may be concerns and where further support could help.
+The traffic light system (green, orange, red) helps evaluators see at a glance where there may be concerns and where further support is needed.

-After completing the SDQ, users can request extra support and resources on topics such as:
+After completing the SDQ, users can request extra support and resources on the following topics such as:

 • Self-awareness